drcloud/arx/README.rst

 ``curl ... | sh`` craze and many other execution environments: using URLs and source code references to specify a runnable task.

-To `Arx`, a task comprises ``code`` and ``data``, each of which can reference URLs -- tarballs in S3, Git repositories or even files local to your development machine.
-A simple and extensible Python library, `Arx` supports task specification with YAML or JSON or via an object-oriented API. `Arx` is indifferent to transports but provides utilities for working with tasks published to Redis or S3.
+Inspired by Canonical's Cloud Config, `Arx` models a task as a collection of URLs and a list of commands to run.
+URLs can specify both data files and the source of commands. `Arx` supports a variety of URL schemes -- ``http``, ``git``, ``s3`` -- as well as inline data, local file references and "composed" URL schemes like ``tar+https``.
+A simple and extensible Python library, `Arx` supports task specification with YAML or JSON or via an object-oriented API.
+`Arx` is indifferent to transports but provides utilities for working with tasks published to Redis or S3.

 ------------